Student Spotlight: Jared Gorski

 "As a business major, I felt and still feel that, regardless of the scholarship, this decision sets me apart from other business majors who spent the extra money for the same general education at a four-year," he said.
 "I have always had a passion for economics and the philosophy behind economic theory, but I decided to emphasize economics through a business major because I felt that the simple liberal arts degree would not open up as many opportunities."

-Gorski graduated with his Associate in Arts degree in May 2013 and is transferring to Biola University in La Miranda, Calif., to pursue a bachelor's degree in Business Administration with a minor in Biblical Studies.
+Gorski graduated with his Associate in Arts degree in May 2013 and transferred to Biola University in La Miranda, Calif., to pursue a bachelor's degree in Business Administration with a minor in Biblical Studies.
 One of his goals is to open a CrossFit gym, combining his interest in business and economics with a love for physical fitness.

 "CrossFit is a rapidly growing sport and is not only valuable for physical fitness, but also mental fitness," he said.
 "I even extend its benefits to the realm of spiritual fitness.
 Not only is CrossFit an attractive door for business, it is a way to help people attain their physical, mental, spiritual and, ultimately, life goals.